 A leaf blower is a great tool that can be used for many different tasks.
-It not only blows leaves, it can be used to clean off your deck, dry your lawn mower and even blow off light snow from your vehicles and sidewalk.
+It not only blows leaves but can also be used to clean off your deck, dry your lawn mower and even blow off light snow from your vehicles and sidewalk.
 When it doesn’t start, it can be pretty inconvenient.

 An ECHO leaf blower will not start when the air filter is plugged, the spark plug is bad, the carburetor is dirty, old fuel gummed up the fuel system, an incorrect fuel mix is used, the recoil starter is bad, or the engine is flooded.